usnistgov/NISTIR-8112/NISTIR_Cover_Front.md

 This document defines a set of optional elements to support cross-organization confidence in attribute assertions as well as the semantics and syntax required to support interoperability.
 The schema contains two core components, `attribute metadata` and `attribute value metadata` which, along with their suggested elements, are described below:

 * **Attribute Metadata** – Metadata for the attribute itself, not the specific attribute’s value.
-For example, this metadata may describe the `format` in which the attribute will be transmitted, height will always be sent in inches regardless of what the actual value may be (e.g., `height`= 72).
+For example, this metadata may describe the `format` in which the attribute will be transmitted, height will always be sent in inches regardless of what the actual value may be (e.g., `height= 72`).
 This schema provides a set of attribute metadata from which to choose when constructing an attribute sharing agreement (trust-time) and the rationale for their inclusion.

 | Metadata            | Description                                                                          | Recommended Values                                        |
 | ------------------- |------------------------------------------------------------------------------------|---------------------------------------------|